huavanthong/LearningGolang/01_GettingStarted/book-go-web-application/Chapter_3_Handling_Requests/README.md

 - About server, it keep going to active until there task completely.
 ```
 To implement a design to response immediately.
 We follow steps:
-Step 1: We know that context with Timeout, will cancel the request if timeout is reached.
+Step 1: Implement a goroutine to call cancel() if request is coming.
-		Therefore, we
+Step 2: Implement a select statement to recognize that if request is coming correctly, we return a response to server.
 ```
 To understand about this solution.
 Please refer here: [server_timeout_solution](https://github.com/huavanthong/MasterGolang/blob/feature/chapter3-timeout/01_GettingStarted/book-go-web-application/Chapter_3_Handling_Requests/config_timeout/server_timeout_solution.go)